Private equity firm Digital Colony bids for Oi's mobile assets -sources

 Highline also delivered a binding proposal to acquire Oi's cellular tower unit for 1.08 billion reais ($211.61 million) on Friday.

 Oi received two binding offers for its mobile assets that same day.
-Besides Digital Colony, existing operators TIM Participacoes TIMP3.SA, Telefonica Brasil VIVT4.SA and America Movil SAB de CV AMXL.MX delivered a joint bid.
+Besides Digital Colony, existing operators TIM Participacoes TIMP3.SA, Telefonica Brasil VIVT4.SA and America Movil SAB de CV'sAMXL.MXClaro delivered a joint bid.

 The Brazilian carrier set a minimum price of 15 billion reais ($2.94 billion) for its mobile assets.
 The company intends to use the asset sale proceeds to fund its growing broadband fiber unit and pay off debt as part of its effort to emerge from bankruptcy protection.